L'Ambroisie: Founder

 Pacaud rarely comes into the public's sight because he devotes himself to cuisine in the kitchen.
-Pacaud deeply values the quality of ingredients.
+He deeply values the quality of ingredients.
 When he first opened the restaurant, ingredient costs caused him to run a deficit.
 He has been described as following traditional processes of making food, taking the utmost care in dishes, and presenting every plate as an elegant art.
-He frequently combines multiple food in one dish.

-Pacaud passed on the restaurant to his son Mathieu in 2012 but continues to pays close attention and makes sure the restaurant maintains its high-level service and quality.
+Pacaud passed on the restaurant to his son Mathieu in 2012, but continues to pay close attention and makes sure the restaurant maintains its high-level service and quality.